apache/hudi/rfc/rfc-82/rfc-82.md

 - Txn1 commits before Txn2 validates, creating schema S1.
 - At validation, Txn2 detects schema conflict (S1 vs. S2); transaction fails.

-A future improvement is to check the compatibility of s1 s2 and reconcile properly.
+A future improvement is to check the compatibility between S1 and S2 and reconcile properly.

 **Scenario 4**
 ```